Posts Tagged ‘Sherwin Williams’

 Guest Suites

-The owners have three granddaughters and one grandson, so we planned the guest rooms accordingly.
+The home includes custom-designed rooms for three granddaughters and one grandson.
 The larger bedroom became the girls’ “bunk room” and the smaller was dedicated to the boy.

 We had so much fun designing the girls’ quarters.
 Four custom made beds line the walls between individual window seats at each dormer window.
 It’s a precious room that reminds me of the story Madeline where they’re all lined up in their beds.